 But we’re committed to alternative, non-animal test methods.
 For more than 20 years, SC Johnson has been a sponsor of the Institute for In Vitro Sciences, a research and testing laboratory dedicated to the advancement of non-animal testing methods worldwide.

-We’ve also been active in developing, validating and applying alternative testing methods, such as corrosivity assays and human tissue equivalent models, which have dramatically reduced the number of animals used in testing our products.
-We’re also a contributing member of the Institute for In Vitro Sciences, which is dedicated to the advancement of alternative test methods.
-We continue to look for other ways we can make further progress.
+We’ve been active in developing, validating and applying alternative testing methods, such as corrosivity assays and human tissue equivalent models, which have dramatically reduced the number of animals used in testing products.

 These innovations are important, because efforts like REACH in Europe and TSCA in the U.S. require more testing, not less.
 Our entire industry is trying to find the right balance.